MichaelGusak-cmd/adventofcode/2021/README.txt

-Day file was the 'blank' program I created to handle getting the input from the files Day# is my solution code to that day
+Day.java is  the 'blank' program I created to handle getting the input from the files, then duplicated each new day Day# is my solution code to that day

 My personal stats: